robert-harr/Getting-started-with-CMSSW/README.md

 Now try the whole thing again but with CMSSW_10_2_14.
 With CMSSW_10_2_14 simulation of 2018 data can be processed, so this is done with a file copied to my nobackup area, 2B34C313-2683-CC49-A2FF-A36B794241C0.root.

+13 March 2020:  Finally picking up from where I left off.
+Previous code setup still seems to be running (good)!
+Running over the MC file 2B34C313-2683-CC49-A2FF-A36B794241C0.root I see